yoonsikp/family.md/dld.md

 # Dyslipidemia
-Routine screening can start between 30-40 years of age (older for females).
-Repeating a lipid screen that is normal within 5 yrs in otherwise healthy individuals is not recommended.
+Routine screening can start between 30-40 years of age (younger for males).
+A normal lipid screen in otherwise healthy individuals can be repeated in 5 years.
 Fasting tends to cause a decrease in triglyceride levels.
 Non-fasting levels are recommended for risk stratification.
 Signs of marked dyslipidemia on exam include palmar/skin xanthoma, yellowish bumps near the eyelid, or hepatosplenomegaly.

 ## Types of lipids
 - Triglycerides